eerii/fresa/docs/engine design/style.md

 }
 ```

 Namespaces will always try to be only one word.
-Interfaces will start with a capital "I" and concepts will start with "T".
+Interfaces will start with a capital "I".
 These conventions might be broken when working with elements defined in external libraries, such as `vulkan`.

 We will also denote the engine name in fully lowercase letters and accompanied by the strawberry emoji, **fresa :strawberry:**.
 All titles of documentation sections will be similarly written in lowercase.